2. FILM MUSIC

 Sound film and musical

 1920s: The Jazz Singer (1927) was the first sound film or "talkie".
-They used Vitaphone system, in which the soundtrack was not printed on the film itself, but issued separately on phonograph records.
+They used Vitaphone system, in which the soundtrack was not printed on the film itself, but recorded separately on phonograph records.

 Musicals: The Broadway Melody (1929) was the first musical.
 A musical is a theatrical work or film where dialogues and action are combined with singing and dancing.
 It arose as a theatrical genre and later was included in film making.